 Dr. Zach Bush has devised this 4-minute workout to fit into even the busiest schedule.
 The genius of this 4-minute easy workout?
 It utilizes simple moves done quickly and correctly with purpose.
 Bursts of easy-to-remember movements are done rapidly, focusing on form, technique, and speed.
 Best of all, it’s convenient!
 From the kitchen to the airport, you can do this workout anywhere.
 Basically, it’s the perfect easy workout!

 Please note: This 4-minute workout may not be right for you.
 Always contact your physician prior to beginning any new workout.

-Dr. Zach Bush leads you through and demonstrates his 4-minute workout.
-Working 16 muscles in 4 minutes, you follow him through proper squat technique (check yourself in a mirror to be sure you have this important basic move), arm swings, arm circles, and overhead presses.
+Dr. Bush leads you through and demonstrates his 4-minute workout.
+Working 16 muscles in 4 minutes, you follow him through proper squat techniques (check yourself in a mirror to ensure you have this important basic move), arm swings, arm circles, and overhead presses.
 Dr. Bush also gives modifications.
 As you can see in the following video, every age group is represented.